Taylor repeats as Supreme Showman

 “I’m not the best dairy showman, and those big cows are a lot to handle sometimes, so when they’re pushing me around — that’s like, probably the most complicated species to show, in general,” Taylor said.
 “After I got out of that and I recomposed and came back … I think I was strong the rest of the night.”

-While competitors showed their own animals in species competition during the week, on Friday they worked with animals they had not met before the contest.
+While competitors showed their own animals in species competitions during the week, on Friday, they worked with animals they had not met before the contest.

 A senior at DeKalb High School, Taylor said earlier in the week that she has applied to several colleges, but expects to enroll at Purdue University to study animal science.
 She is the daughter of Matt and Julie Taylor of Corunna.

-Friday’s win advanced Taylor to Saturday night’s Premier Show of Showmen contest, matching the best showmen from several neighboring counties at the fairgrounds arena.
+Friday’s win advanced Taylor to Saturday night’s Premier Show of Showmen contest, matching the best showmen from nine neighboring counties at the fairgrounds arena.

 “I’m going for three years,” Taylor said.
 “One more year to go!”